You are here: Home | Europe | Resort Guide: Les Arcs

 After a full day of skiing and other leisure activities, you will definitely want to discover your entertainment options.
 Les Arcs is known as a family-friendly resort, but every visitor here will find a place to have fun.
 You can chill at a beer and tapas bar, go for bowling, or for a late-night drink at a club dancing to the rhythm of a live DJ set.

-When organising your winter holidays to Les Arcs, you have to arrange your transportation early in advance.
+When organising your winter holidays to Les Arcs, you should arrange your transportation as far in advance as you can to find the best prices.
 Most international travellers fly into one of these three airports: Grenoble, Lyon or Geneva.
-Geneva airport is usually the most convenient one because there are many airlines that fly there from major European cities.
+Geneva airport is usually the most convenient one because many airlines that fly there from major European cities.
 If you’re not going to rent a car, you can get to the resort by a private bus that you can pre-book online.
 The travel time from the airport to the resort is less than 3 hours.

 Another common way to get to Les Arcs is by train.
 Eurostar direct ski trains depart from London and Kent and take you to Bourg-Saint Maurice.
 This direct connection line runs from December to April, thus during the ski season.
 From there, you can take one of the free shuttle buses to reach Les Arcs.